pds-data-dictionaries/ldd-spectral/README.md

 ## Source

 The source file for each IM build is provided in the corresponding [src/](src) directories for each Spectral Dictionary version.
 The source file for the Spectral Dictionary, also known as the "Ingest_LDD" file for the root document structure used, is heavily annotated so it can be used as a set of working examples for other dictionary writers.

+# Contribute

+Have a bug or feature request?
+Create one in the [PDS4 Issue Repo](https://github.com/pds-data-dictionaries/PDS4-LDD-Issue-Repo/issues/new/choose).

+# Support

+See the [PDS Data Dictionaries Support page](https://pds-data-dictionaries.github.io/support/) for more Support information.